-The reconciliation reserve represents the reserves from the SGP&C SE Audited Financial Statements 2016, net of any adjustments, and the economic valuation differences.
+The reconciliation reserve represents the reserves from the SGP&C SE Audited Financial Statements 2017, net of any adjustments, and the economic valuation differences.
 The economic valuation differences result from adjustments made to the statutory balance sheet to arrive at economic value of all assets and liabilities recognized in the Solvency II EBS.

-As at December 31, 2016 no dividend payment is expected as the entity made a reserve distribution of EUR 151 million prior to year-end.
+As at December 31, 2017 the forseeable dividend amounts to EUR 250 million on year-end 2017 SGP&C SE statutory accounts.
+As a reminder, there was no dividend payment planned as at December 31, 2016 as the entity made a reserve distribution of EUR 151 million prior to year-end.